josianeReis/boilerplate-next-app/README.md

-This is a [Next.js](https://nextjs.org/) boilerplate to be used in any Next projects (https://reactavancado.com.br/).
+This is a [Next.js](https://nextjs.org/) boilerplate to be used in any Next projects.
 ![ci](https://github.com/React-Avancado/boilerplate/workflows/ci/badge.svg)
 ## What is inside?